 - Template Maker – need to make a custom-sized cardboard box?
 Here’s a tool to generate a template that you can cut with a knife.

-- Two good videos on cardboard construction:
+- Videos on cardboard construction:

 - CardBoard Basics Tutorial Guide Chip/Matte Board model making: modeling for Designers & Architects